 1. Little Manitou Lake

 Southeast of Saskatoon, Little Manitou Lake is unique to the western hemisphere.
-It's salty -- with three times the mineral density of the ocean -- allowing swimmers to float easily, like in the Dead Sea.
+It's salty -- with three times the mineral density as the ocean -- allowing swimmers to float easily, like in the Dead Sea.
 Many say the waters are therapeutic for the skin and body, too.
 Go in summer and stay at Manitou Springs Resort.

 2. Reindeer Lake